mmore500/dishtiny/docs/workflow.md

 The rationale behind fetching configuration assets from a url is to enable straightforward integration with the DISHTINY web viewer.

-## Follow-up Experiments Launch Every 10 Stints
+## Follow-up Experiments Launch Every Ten Stints

-Every 10 stints (including stint 0), the stint evolve job will launch a bevvy of follow-up jobs in addition to submitting its successor job.
+Every ten stints (including stint 0), the stint evolve job will launch a bevvy of follow-up jobs in addition to submitting its successor job.
 These jobs do things like grow the most abundant genotype in monoculture, perform phenotype-equivalent nopouts, and launch competitions to assess the number of distinct environmental states genomes are interacting with.

 ## Slurm Stoker